There are many ways bacteria can transfer to food through everyday habits

 Mind the popcorn hands

 Sharing a bowl of popcorn at movies, sporting events, fairs and concerts is common practice.
-And it seems to carry only a very low risk
+And it seems to carry only a very low risk of bacterial transmission.

 Dawson and his team spread a noninfectious E. coli strain on people’s hands and then measured how much was transferred to the popcorn they picked up and the kernels left in the bowl.
 Though they observed that bacteria transferred to both the popcorn in the hand and the popcorn in the bowl, the rate of transfer was only 0.2% and 0.0009%, respectively.